 - Click Finish when the uninstalled completes the process and restart your computer to see whether errors will still appear.

-Windows PowerShell is a powerful tool which can help you automate tasks using a command-line shell and a scripting language which was built using .NET Framework and .NET Core.
+Windows PowerShell is a powerful tool that can help you automate tasks using a command-line shell and a scripting language that was built using .NET Framework and .NET Core.
 It used to be exclusive to Windows but it was made open-source and now it’s available to all platforms.
 You can use PowerShell to uninstall various apps and you can even use it to delete preinstalled Windows Apps such as Photos, Video, Calculator, etc.

-- Type PowerShell in your Search bar, right-click on the first result, and select Run as administrator.
+- Type PowerShell in your Search bar, right-click on the first result and select Run as administrator.

 Get-AppxPackage -AllUsers | Select Name, PackageFullName